Protecting critically endangered Yellow-tailed woolly monkeys

 3 million years

-This rare species, one of the largest neotropical monkeys and one of the least known primates, is one of the top 100 EDGE mammals, the result of 3 million years of independent evolution.
+This critically endangered species, one of the world’s 25 most threatened primates and one of the least known and largest neotropical primates, is a top 100 EDGE mammal, the result of 3 million years of independent evolution.
 The few remaining populations live in a global hotspot of biodiversity, which itself must be preserved.
-This initiative aims at conserving the yellow-tailed woolly monkey while maintaining the livelihood of local farmers.
-It uses community education to improve awareness and community involvement to allow locals to benefit from a protective rather than exploitative approach.
-A long-term, winning initiative worthy of support.
+This well-designed initiative aims at conserving the yellow-tailed woolly monkey while maintaining the livelihood of local farmers.
+It protects one of the few, if not the only, habitats in which the numbers of this highly endangered primate species are increasing again.
+It also uses community education to improve awareness and community involvement to allow locals to benefit from a protective rather than exploitative approach.

 Decreasing